Application Deadlines: September 15 // January 15 // May 15

 Four key steps are involved when seeking IRB approval:

-1. In the case of student researchers, secure approval of your proposed study by your research committee.
-(The approved proposal is one of the required addendums to the IRB application.)
+- In the case of student researchers, secure approval of your proposed study by your research committee.
+(The approved proposal is a required addendum to the IRB application.)

-• the research proposal approved by the research committee
+- the research proposal approved by your research committee.

-4. Await IRB approval before engaging in any data collection from human subjects, including pilot testing.
+- Await IRB approval before collecting data from human subjects, including pilot testing.

 Note: The decision to approve the research protocol will be communicated in writing (via e-mail) by the IRB Chairperson.